juankuntz/ParEM/README.md

 ## Description

-This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz & Johansen (2022)](https://juankuntz.github.io/publication/parem/) and reproducing the results in the paper.
+This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) and reproducing the results in the paper.
 You can run them either on [Google Colab](https://colab.research.google.com/) or locally on your machine.

 ## Run on Colab